 GCA Gearers – Darius and Beatrice, 9LA – got the school off to a flying start when they won the first VEX IQ Robot Skills competition of the 20-21 season.
 They followed this with another win in the March regional heat, at the end of which they were classed 4th in the country on points.
 At that stage, they were already climbing high is the international ratings.

 As at May 2021, GCA Gearers had won five out of their six competitions, having qualified early in the season for the world finals.
 The four new teams also developed their robots to a very competitive level, working to improve after each competition.
 Futuristics also qualified at an early stage.
 The Y7 teams reached the finals in four out of the five competitions they competed in and by the end of the heats, their skills ranking and performance had qualified them for the world finals.
 They competed at a very high level considering that this was their first year on the tournament circuit.

 Haringey Council Outstanding for All Awards - The students who took part in the 2016 Kentucky finals were thrilled to receive the OfA Award for Achievement in STEM at the end of that year at Alexandra Palace.
 Their success was matched in November 2018 by our junior robotics teams who won the same award for the fantastic work they have been doing with primary schools.

-We are continuing our work with primary schools, running a fortnightly challenge with six schools.
-Interested primary schools are asked to contact Mr Knappert , our STEM Lead.firstname.lastname@example.org
+We hope to restart our outreach programme with primary schools when Covid restrictions ease.
+Interested schools are asked to contact Mr Knappert , our STEM Lead.firstname.lastname@example.org